 The opening ceremony, live Nativity, tree lighting and Santa's arrival are scheduled for 5:30 p.m. in Humanities Plaza.

 Activities in Santa's Workshop, RecPlex and Kennedy Union start after the tree lighting and end around 8 p.m.

 In the Jesse Philips Humanities Center and Science Center classrooms, Santa's Workshop activities include instant messaging Santa; cookie and gingerbread house decorating; making ornaments; musical chairs; and making magnets, Christmas cards, Popsicle-stick picture frames and paper snowmen, and frosting cookies.
-Santa will take pictures with children in the Science Center, rather than the Humanities Center.
+Santa will take pictures with children in the Science Center.